bonoboplanet/tenants_auth/README.md

  - Access won't be granted if trying to access without passing throught the API and **api_key** is not provided.

- - `/current_user` and `/signout` endpoints also require authentication tocken as part of the header request.
+ - `/current_user` and `/signout` endpoints also require authentication tocken as part of the header request => 'Authorization'.

 | #  | Resource |